 - You may be able to apply for extra money from grants or benevolent funds, or get money off your tv licence or car tax.
 See grants and discounts.

-You may be able to get extra money if your partner has died.
-See benefits when someone dies.
+You may be able to get a Bereavement Payment if your spouse or civil partner has died.

 Where to get help and advice with money and benefits